g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 ... which fails to build with an error message ...

 ```
-!
+Error found:
+in module Agent
+at C:\Users\Peter\Desktop\portfolio-fun\fud14.pure-gen.sbt\demo\iai\Agent.purs:18:15 - 18:20 (line 18, column 15 - line 18, column 20)

   Hole 'todo' has the inferred type
-!
-!

     SF Unit String
-!
-!

   You could substitute the hole with one of these values:

-!
-!    message  :: SF Unit String
+    message  :: SF Unit String

+in value declaration entry

+See https://github.com/purescript/documentation/blob/master/errors/HoleInferredType.md for more information,
+or to contribute content related to this error.

+[error] Failed to build.
 ```

 ... great.